-The high rates of juveniles involved in criminal activities in Jackson County create an increased risk factor associated with violent behaviors and alcohol and drug use for teens.
-The Independence Youth Court (IYC) exists to hold juvenile offenders accountable for delinquent behaviors; to provide positive peer-led restorative justice, which promotes leadership and positive youth behavior; to increase juvenile offenders knowledge and enhance refusal skills to avoid criminal behavior, including drug use and violent activities; and to reduce repeated criminal behavior and involvement in the juvenile criminal justice system.
+The high rates of juveniles involved in criminal activities in Jackson County create an increased risk factor associated with violent behavior and drug use for teens.
+The Independence Youth Court exists to hold juvenile offenders accountable for delinquent behavior and to provide positive peer-led restorative justice, which promotes leadership and positive youth behavior.
+The Independence Youth Court (IYC) increases juvenile offenders' knowledge and enhance refusal skills to avoid criminal behavior, including violent acts and drug use, and to reduce repeated criminal behavior and involvement in the criminal justice system.

 816-325-7750 • independenceyc.com

 Areas Of Focus

 Independence City Hall, 111 E Maple Ave, Independence, MO 64050

 Independence Police Department, 223 N Memorial Dr, Independence, MO 64050

 Independence Fire Administration, 950 N Spring St, Independence, MO 64050

 Grain Valley Community Center, 713 N Main St, Grain Valley, MO 64029

 Woods Chapel United Methodist Church, 4725 NE Lakewood Way, Lee's Summit, MO 64064